TMD01/HRS/README.md

 (E).
-Communication and Notification System.
+COMMUNICATION AND NOTIFICATION SYSTEM.

 1. Methods of notification for landlord and tenant